mlubinsky/mlubinsky.github.com/jupyter/README.md

 <https://pbpython.com/groupby-agg.html>

-I want to create a scatter plot of a column against the index
+### Create a scatter plot of a column against the index
 ```
 import numpy as np
 import pandas as pd